Introducing Myanmar (Burma)

 Travel to Burma and discover a country of mythical landscapes, ancient treasures and some of the friendliest folk you’ll ever meet.
 From golden-gilded Buddhas in Yangon and the magical temples of Bagan to the tranquillity of Inle Lake, Burma will excite, impress and intrigue you.

-Private Tour: Floating Markets and Bridge on River Kwai Day Trip from Bangkok
+Floating Markets and Bridge on River Kwai Tour from Bangkok

 Eating in Myanmar (Burma): an intro to Burmese food

 Burmese food suffers from a bad rap – a rather unjustified bad rap in our opinion...

 Myanmar (Burma) - Understand Myanmar & Survival Guide (Chapter)